-The Hulda Crooks Dog Park is in Loma Linda, California.
+The Hulda Crooks Dog Park is in Loma Linda, California, and is also known as Loma Linda Dog Park.
 This canine-friendly area is in the city's Hulda Crooks Park and is a place to take dogs for a good run around off-leash.
 There are several parking spaces for vehicles at the dog park entrance.
 Owners should be aware that dogs are only permitted off-leash in the designated dog park and not on any of the trails in the main park.

 This dog park in Loma Linda covers around three-quarters of an acre of ground.
 The off-leash areas have a decent covering of natural grass and waist high, chain-link fencing has been put in place to provide a secure border on all sides.
 A couple of trees offer a little shade from the sun, and there are also benches under them for handlers to rest on.